-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-FORM 10-Q

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT X OF 1934 or

-For the quarterly period ended June 30, 2011

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission File Number: 001-35068

-ACELRX PHARMACEUTICALS, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-41-2193603 (IRS Employer Identification No.)

-575 Chesapeake Drive Redwood City, CA 94063

-(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§-232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company X Indicate by check r mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes 🗆 No 🗵

-As of August 1, 2011, the number of outstanding shares of the registrant's common stock was 19,419,665.
+WASHINGTON, DC 20549

+FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECULOF 1934 RITIES EXCHANGE A СТ For the quarterly period ended September 30, 2011 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU OF 1934 RITIES EXCHANGE A СТ For the transition period from to Commission File Number: 001-35068 ACELRX PHARMACEUTICALS, INC. (Exact name of registrant as specified in its charter) Delaware 41-2 193603 (State or other jurisdiction of Employer ication No.) 575 Chesapeake Drive , Redwood City, CA 94063 (650)216-3500 (Address, including zip code, and telephone number, including area code, of registrant's principal executive office: s) Indicate has about month whathough a project count (1) has filed all any outer as a priced to be filed by Continu 12 on 15/d) as Calon Consulting Esselvence A at a £ 1 024 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) or ng the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) in the past 90 days.
+Yes $\square$ No $\square$ 934 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if fixed to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S$ - 232.405 of this chapter) during the precod that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$ rter the o Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated file definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange .
+See Larg ge accelerated filer Accelerated filer Non -accelerated filer Smaller reporting company × Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes □ No ⊠ As of November 1, 2011, the number of outstanding shares of the registrant's common stock was 19,552,992.

-ACELRX PHARMACEUTICALS, INC. QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTER ENDED JUNE 30, 2011
+ACELRX PHARMACEUTICALS, INC. QUARTERLY REPORT ON FORM 10-Q FOR THE QUARTER ENDED SEPTEMBER 30, 2011